The Caterer

-The Caterer is a weekly UK business magazine for hospitality professionals.
-It covers all areas of the hospitality industry (including restaurants, hotels, foodservice, pubs and bars) providing news, analysis and features about senior industry professionals, businesses and trends.
-It also includes monthly reviews of the latest hospitality products, from kitchen equipment to food and beverages.
+The Caterer is the leading multimedia brand for the UK hospitality industry.
+Since 1878 it has been helping operators build better businesses and better careers, as well as providing suppliers with a platform to showcase their most innovative products and services.
+It is the only hospitality media brand with a pan-industry focus and reach, with extensive coverage of hotels, restaurants, foodservice and pubs/bars.

 History and profile

 Caterer and Hotelkeeper (now The Caterer), first issued in 1878, was published by Reed Business Information until 2012, when it was bought by Travel Weekly Group and Jacobs Media Group owner Clive Jacobs.
 It employs around 30 staff and is based in Victoria, London, UK.
 It is published by Jacobs Media Group.
 As of 24 August 2020, the editor is James Stagg.

 On 2 July 2014, Caterer and Hotelkeeper rebranded as The Caterer.
-Its coverage of the industry stayed the same but the name was changed and the website rebranded to adapt to the growing digital age.
+Its coverage of the industry stayed the same but the name was changed.

+The Caterer became an entirely-digital brand on 10 May 2024, stopping the production of its print issues and a new website was launched.